Los Angeles, CA

 - Using a 125 ft boom lift to examine and water test the planetarium dome

-Designed and observed installation of mockups for paint removal, concrete repair, parge coating, elastomeric coatings and anti-graffiti coatings and performed stone floor cleaning mockups
+- Designing and observing mockups for paint removal, concrete repair, parge coating, elastomeric coatings and anti-graffiti coatings, and stone floor cleaning

-Developed several alternative repair schemes for review by the architects and City of Los Angeles
+- Developing several alternative repair schemes for review by the design team and City of Los Angeles

-In addition to restoring the building, the City wished to expand the observatory.
-The 40,000 sq ft expansion, discretely placed primarily underground and in building elements carefully woven into the original exterior, permitted the original building to appear much as it has since 1935.
+In addition to restoring the building, the city wished to expand the observatory.
+The 40,000 sq ft expansion, discretely constructed below grade and in building elements carefully woven into the original exterior, permitted the original building to appear much as it has since 1935.
 SGH designed waterproofing for the underground addition and developed restoration procedures for marble floors and travertine walls.